Now scheduling EMDR Intensives!

 Distress and Impairment: Significant distress or impairment in social, occupational, or other important areas of functioning.

-Many individuals who have DID go 7 to 10 years in treatment before getting the proper diagnosis, often resulting in increased stress, confusion, trauma, anxiety, and depression.
-If you have experienced these symptoms or others described on this page and are seeking therapy, it is imperative that you choose a therapist well-versed in dissociative disorders and appropriate treatment approaches.
+Many individuals who have DID and other dissociative disorders go 7 to 10 years in treatment before getting the proper diagnosis, often resulting in increased stress, confusion, trauma, anxiety, and depression.
+Sadly, many individuals who may have had some positive experiences in therapy, yet still struggle with feeling like something was "missed" were never assessed or treated for co-occurring dissociation.
+If you have experienced these symptoms or others described on this page and are seeking therapy, it is imperative that you choose a therapist well-versed in dissociative disorders and appropriate, individualized treatment approaches.

 Other Specified Dissociative Disorder (OSDD)